shat700/nd00333_AZMLND_C2/README.md

 ## Key Steps

 ### 1. Authentication:
 This step plays a key role in maintaining a uninterrupted flow of operations.
 Human intervention slows down the process.
 Therefore, authentication with automation is considered as an ideal scenario.
-A 'Service Principal' is one of the best examples of authentication with user specific permissions.
+A 'Service Principal' is one of the best examples of authentication where the user role is defined with user specific permissions.

 ### 2. Automated ML Experiment for Best Model
 In order to create an AutoML experiment, we first login into the AzureML portal and create a new compute for the new experiment.
 The virtual machine size chosen for the compute cluster is 'Standard_DS12_v2' with 1 as the minimum number of nodes.
 The experiment takes about 1 hour for completion with concurrency of 5.